-Great Wall Motors could soon receive the necessary approvals for acquiring GM’s Talegaon plant and make other planned investments for launching vehicles in India, as per a report from thehindubusinessline.com.
-According to the report which appeared yesterday, the matter has gone all the way to the Prime Minister’s Office, and the project is likely to get the nod.
-A GWM spokesperson has told the publication that the company is hopeful of getting investment clearances soon.
+According to Hindu Businessline report from October, the matter had gone all the way to the Prime Minister’s Office, and the project was likely to get the nod.
+A GWM spokesperson has told the publication that the company is hopeful of receiving investment clearances soon.

-The transaction which was expected to close in the second half of this year is delayed given the geopolitical tensions since the deadly clashes at the border in June.
+The transaction which was expected to close in the second half of this year is delayed given the geopolitical tensions since the deadly clashes at the Galwan border in June.
 The Maharashtra government has also held investments from PMI Electri Mobility Solution (a JV with China’s Foton) and Hengli Engineering.
 However, Subash Desai, Minister of Industries for Maharashtra has told the media that the state government is awaiting a clear policy regarding the projects in their current state.

 Electric vehicles planned under Haval & GWM EV brands for India

 Ganguly had said that the brand will launch its SUVs under the Haval nameplate whereas all non-SUV pure electric vehicles will come under the GWM EV umbrella.
-The Haval SUVs would not be restricted to traditional powertrains and their electrified versions would make their way to the country, Ganguly confirmed, stating that Haval electric models would be high-end EVs.
+Haval SUVs would not be restricted to traditional powertrains and their electrified versions would make their way to the country, Ganguly confirmed, stating that Haval electric models would be high-end EVs.

 As for the GWM EV brand, Ganguly had stated that it would encompass products for mobility needs and shared mobility applications implying that they would compete with Mahindra Electric and Tata Motors at the bottom of the pyramid.
 Ganguly said that rather than focus on price disruption the company would bring about a technology disruption.